On this page

 Step 2

-QUT will send an unconditional offer for conditional COE purposes and in the portal, please:
+QUT will send an unconditional offer for conditional CoE purposes.
+In the portal:

-• respond to Offer and complete Acceptance of Offer form including acknowledgment of the following by indicating in the tick box:
+• respond to the Offer and complete the Acceptance of Offer form including the acknowledgment of the following by indicating in the tick box:

 • 'I understand that I must satisfy the following condition before the start of classes in order to be admitted into the program.'